 The Peaness Mightier: Pea butter spread on pea flour crackers, topped with pea water caviar.
 This dish is named after the SNL Celebrity Jeopardy sketch.

 I deconstructed a pea and put it back together to mimic the way caviar is served with crackers and lightly buttered toast points.
-Like a Native American uses every part of the buffalo, I use every part of the pea in this dish – nothing is wasted.
+I used every part of the pea in this dish – nothing is wasted.
 Seattlefoodgeek had a similar idea, but went in a different direction to make pea butter ravioli.

 After you’ve pureed the peas, put them in a centrifuge.
 I centrifuged the peas in a Beckman TJ-6 for 3 hours at 1500 G. You may have to experiment with your own centrifuge to find the right settings.

 The peas will look something like this after centrifuging.
 The pea puree has separated into three layers: a layer of pea water on top, a thin layer of pea fat (the pea butter) in the middle, and a layer of pea solids at the bottom.
 Pour off the water and reserve it for later.

 Carefully scrape the pea butter off of the pea solids.
 Pea butter is smooth and creamy.
 Reserve the pea butter for later.
 Next, scoop out the pea solids and dehydrate them.
 I spread the solids out on two trays and put them in the oven overnight at 180 deg F. Take the dried-out pea solids and blend them to create pea flour.

 At the end of this process I was left with:

 I started with 4 lbs of frozen peas.
 A pea yields 3% fat, so my 58 g yield of pea butter is perfect.

 Let’s make the pea crackers.
 Sorry, I forgot to weigh my cups so I haven’t converted this recipe from volume to weight measurements yet.